Justice Against Sponsors of Terrorism Act: U.S.–Saudi Arabia relationship

-The bill has raised tensions with Saudi Arabia.
+In the lead-up to the passage of JASTA, Saudi Arabia worked hard to oppose the legislation.
 When the bill was introduced, the Saudi government "threatened" to sell up to $750 billion in United States Treasury securities and other U.S. assets if the bill is passed.
 A number of independent economic analysts told the New York Times that Saudi Arabia would be unlikely to follow through on such threats, "saying that such a sell-off would be difficult to execute and would end up crippling the kingdom's economy".
+There is no evidence that the Saudis ever followed through on these threats.

 An official at Saudi Arabia's Ministry of Foreign Affairs told the state-run Saudi Press Agency on September 29, 2016, that the U.S. Congress must correct the 9/11 bill to avoid "serious unintended consequences", adding the law is of "great concern" to the Kingdom.

 Status of sovereign immunity

-John B. Bellinger III, former Legal Adviser of the Department of State warned that the bill could encourage other countries to enact measures that limit sovereign immunity, including that of the United States.
+Scholars and practitioners of international law expressed concerns about JASTA.
+For example, John B. Bellinger III, former Legal Adviser of the Department of State warned that the bill could encourage other countries to enact measures that limit sovereign immunity, including that of the United States.
 Law professor Curtis Bradley at Duke University told ABC News that the bill could result in U.S. citizen lawsuits against potentially any country.
 Bradley also said that it could lead to legal response in other countries against U.S. activities such as drone strikes and military aid to Israel.
 Government attorney Joshua Claybourn argued in The American Spectator that international sovereign immunity benefits the United States more than other nations due to significant U.S. foreign activity — diplomatic, economic, and military.
 Moreover, Claybourn noted America's "relatively deep pockets also make the United States a particularly attractive target".

 On September 30, 2016, the law went into effect when the first lawsuit was officially filed against the Kingdom of Saudi Arabia.
 Stephanie Ross DeSimone alleged the kingdom provided material support to al Qaeda and its leader, Osama bin Laden, in a complaint which was filed at a U.S. court in Washington, D.C.
 Her suit was also filed on behalf of the couple's daughter.
 DeSimone was two months pregnant when her husband, United States Navy Commander Patrick Dunn, was killed while working at the Pentagon during the September 11 attacks.

 The new law was also expected to allow up to 9,000 plaintiffs from the New York area to sue Saudi Arabia as well.
 Soon after the law was passed, a group of lawyers stated that they expected that a federal judge would once again take up the cases originally filed in courtrooms across the U.S., but that several years ago were consolidated into one suit in the Southern District of New York.